Concierge Sod Care in Palm Beach County

 Mowing: 3.5–4.5″ • Sun/partial shade • Coarse texture

-• Keep edges extra moist the first 10 days; prone to chinch bugs in heat.
+• Keep edges extra moist the first 10 days — this variety is prone to chinch bug pressure during the heat of establishment.

-• First mow high; never remove >⅓ of blade.
-Avoid scalping shaded areas.
+• First mow high; never remove more than ⅓ of the blade.
+Scalping shaded areas sets back recovery significantly.

 Zoysia